DoyleMichaelJames/Doyle-read-me/README.md

 This GitHub ReadMe is intended for **software developers.** You might see also LinkedIn: [https://www.linkedin.com/in/doylemichaeljames/](https://www.linkedin.com/in/doylemichaeljames/)

-**Summary:** 10-years tech experience, in Marketing then Tech Support then **Product Management**.
+**Summary:** 10-years experience, in Marketing then Tech Support then **Product Management**.
 Enjoy QA, SQL, TTRPG.
 Always eager to learn and happy to help.

 ---